rstan-dev/pp4-yoomoov/README.md

  3. Date validation to prevent booking a past date.
  - <img src="/workspace/pp4-yoomoov/documentation/readme/validate_past_dates.png">
  4. Form validation to ensure fields are completed where required or the correct format is needed such as for email addresses.
+ 5. No Data to Display - message
+ 6. Error redirection

 ## TECH STACK
 The site has been built with the following tech and tools: